SamuelJJGoh/portfolio-website/README.md

 5) Open your browser and visit http://localhost:5173

 ## Features
-- **Responsive Design:** The layout is fully responsive and optimized for desktops, tablets, and mobile devices using Tailwind CSS.
+- **Responsive Design:** The layout is fully responsive and optimised for desktops, tablets, and mobile devices using Tailwind CSS.
 - **Project Showcase:** A curated list of my best projects with descriptions, tech stacks, and external links to source code or demos.
-- **Experience and Skills Section:** Showcases my profiency and background in different programming languages, libraries/frameworks and tools.
+- **Experience and Skills Section:** Showcases my proficiency and background in different programming languages, libraries/frameworks and tools.
 - **Contact Form:** Integrated with EmailJS to allow visitors to send messages directly through the website.
 - **Light/Dark Mode:** Custom dark/light theme powered by CSS variables and Tailwind utilities.